pabhishek09/tfjs-hands-on/Readme.md

 # Hands on with Tensor Flow JS

-## Aim
+## What's it about
-Gather all relevant resources and create use-case driven examples
+- Gather all relevant resources and hands-on examples to get strated with machine learning with TfJs
+- Create use case drive examples for scenarios where integrations are possible

-## To be implemented
+## Tech
-Packaging - TBD as project grows along
-Add Typescript support
-Add template engine
+Project is built using Web components library `lit-element`

-## Hmmm
+## TBD
-Create function wrapper to log the function calle and the arguments
+Improve packaging and bundlind
+Add `typescript` as required
+Build real world use-cases